Skip to content

 If the technology isn't the primary risk, then what is?

 Unclear scope.
-The most common source of failure isn't technical — it's the absence of a shared understanding of what's being built and why.
+The most common source of failure isn't technical.
+It's the absence of a shared understanding of what's being built and why.
 A vague brief and an optimistic timeline make problems almost inevitable.

 Poor communication.
 Custom work requires ongoing conversation between the people building and the people who'll use the result.
 When that breaks down, the gap between expectation and reality widens until it's expensive to close.